The 20 Best Vertigo Doctors Near Me in Nottingham, MD

 Johns Hopkins Bayview Medical Center

 David Newman-Toker, M.D., Ph.D., is an internationally recognized leader in neuro-otology, acute stroke diagnosis, and diagnostic errors research.
 He completed his undergraduate studies at Yale University, his medical degree at University of Pennsylvania, his residency training and neuro-ophthalmology fellowship at Harvard University, his neuro-otology fellowship at Johns Hopkins University School of Medicine, and his doctoral degree in clinical research methods at the Johns Hopkins Bloomberg School of Public Health.
 He has served as a full-time faculty member at the Johns Hopkins University School of Medicine since 2002.
 He is the David Robinson Professor of Vestibular Neurology and also holds appointments in Otolaryngology, Ophthalmology, Emergency Medicine, Acute Care Nursing, Health Sciences Informatics, Epidemiology, and Health Policy & Management at Johns Hopkins.
 Dr. Newman-Toker is a bedside-to-populations translational researcher, with a focus on eliminating diagnostic errors and achieving diagnostic excellence.
 He is a leader in the national and international movements to eliminate patient harms from diagnostic error.
 Dr. Newman-Toker’s clinical focus is on diagnosis of acute disorders affecting the brainstem and cranial nerves, particularly stroke.
 He is recognized for his research in novel eye-movement-based bedside methods for diagnosing stroke in patients with acute dizziness and vertigo in the emergency department and, in 2024, won the international Bárány Society’s Hallpike-Nylén Prize for clinical research achievement.
 Dr. Newman-Toker serves as director of the Division of Neuro-Visual & Vestibular Disorders in the Department of Neurology.
 He also directs the Armstrong Institute Center for Diagnostic Excellence, whose mission is to catalyze efforts to improve diagnostic performance, develop the science of diagnostic safety, and enhance diagnostic research.
 He has been the principal investigator on numerous National Institutes of Health, Agency for Healthcare Research and Quality (AHRQ), and foundation grants.
 He has published over 165 journal articles and given more than 300 invited lectures.
 He has served as an expert consultant on diagnostic safety and quality to AHRQ, the National Quality Forum, and the National Academy of Medicine.
 He has testified before Congress on the use of artificial intelligence for medical diagnosis.
 He was president of the Society to Improve Diagnosis in Medicine from 2018-2020.
 Dr. Newman is rated as an Elite provider by MediFind in the treatment of Vertigo.
-His top areas of expertise are Vertigo, Benign Paroxysmal Positional Vertigo, Stroke, and Brown Syndrome.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Vertigo, Benign Paroxysmal Positional Vertigo, Stroke, and Brown Syndrome.
+Dr. Newman is board certified in American Board Of Psychiatry And Neurology.

 Johns Hopkins Outpatient Center

 Neurotologist John Carey specializes in the health and diseases of the inner ear that affect both balance and hearing mechanisms.
 He is a national expert in superior canal dehiscence syndrome, Menière’s disease, vestibular migraine, acoustic neuromas and other causes of vertigo, and serves as chief of the Division of Otology, Neurotology and Skull Base Surgery in the Department of Otolaryngology–Head and Neck Surgery at the Johns Hopkins University School of Medicine.
 Dr. Carey earned a medical degree from Washington University School of Medicine and completed two years of training in general surgery at Virginia Mason Medical Center.
 This was followed by residency training in otolaryngology–head and neck surgery at University of Washington Medical Center and fellowship training in neurotology at the Johns Hopkins University School of Medicine.
 His research interests include superior canal dehiscence syndrome, Menière’s disease, vestibular implants, and the mechanisms of vestibular migraine.
 He has a particular interest in superior canal dehiscence syndrome, and, with Lloyd Minor, department director from 2003 to 2009, he helped develop the operation used to repair the superior canal.
 Dr. Carey has been funded by the National Institute on Deafness and Other Communication Disorders, part of the National Institutes of Health.
 He has authored or co-authored over 150 peer-reviewed publications, 10 book chapters, and 11 reviews.
 Dr. Carey is rated as an Elite provider by MediFind in the treatment of Vertigo.
-His top areas of expertise are Meniere Disease, Vertigo, Acoustic Neuroma, Mastoidectomy, and Endoscopy.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Meniere Disease, Vertigo, Acoustic Neuroma, Mastoidectomy, and Endoscopy.
+Dr. Carey is board certified in Head And Neck Surgery.

 Johns Hopkins Outpatient Center

 With fellowship training in neuro-ophthalmology and additional training in neuro-vestibular disorders, Dr. Daniel Gold sees patients with neuro-ophthalmic disorders (affecting vision, eyelids, pupils, or causing nystagmus or double vision) in addition to oto-neurologic disorders (causing dizziness and vertigo).
 Videos 2018 Best Consulting Physician Award Tele-(Dizzy) Medicine.
 Dr. Gold is rated as an Elite provider by MediFind in the treatment of Vertigo.
-His top areas of expertise are Vertigo, Benign Paroxysmal Positional Vertigo, Brown Syndrome, and Stiff Person Syndrome.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Vertigo, Benign Paroxysmal Positional Vertigo, Brown Syndrome, and Stiff Person Syndrome.
+Dr. Gold is board certified in American Board Of Psychiatry And Neurology.

-David Zee is a Neurologist in Baltimore, Maryland.
+David Zee is a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Zee is rated as an Elite provider by MediFind in the treatment of Vertigo.
-His top areas of expertise are Vertigo, Brown Syndrome, Cerebelloparenchymal Disorder 3, and Benign Paroxysmal Positional Vertigo.
-Dr. Zee is currently accepting new patients.
+He is also highly rated in 23 other conditions, according to our data.
+His clinical expertise encompasses Vertigo, Brown Syndrome, Cerebelloparenchymal Disorder 3, and Benign Paroxysmal Positional Vertigo.

 JH Health Care & Surgery Center – White Marsh

 Amrish Joseph, M.D., practices family medicine at Johns Hopkins Community Physicians White Marsh.
 He received his medical degree from St. Johns Medical College, and also completed his residency in internal medicine at the University of Illinois.
 Dr. Joseph is rated as an Experienced provider by MediFind in the treatment of Vertigo.
-His top areas of expertise are High Potassium Level, Familial Hypertension, Glucocorticoid-Remediable Aldosteronism, and Hypertension.
+His clinical expertise encompasses High Potassium Level, Hypertension, Familial Hypertension, and Glucocorticoid-Remediable Aldosteronism.
+Dr. Joseph is board certified in American Board Of Family Medicine.

 JH Health Care & Surgery Center – White Marsh

 Robert Davidson, M.D., practices internal medicine at Johns Hopkins Community Physicians White Marsh.
 He received his medical degree from University of Maryland School of Medicine, and also completed his residency in internal medicine at University of Maryland Medical Center.
 Dr. Davidson is rated as an Experienced provider by MediFind in the treatment of Vertigo.
-His top areas of expertise are Maturity Onset Diabetes of the Young, Type 2 Diabetes (T2D), Hypertension, and Familial Hypertension.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Maturity Onset Diabetes of the Young, Type 2 Diabetes (T2D), Glucocorticoid-Remediable Aldosteronism, and Hypertension.
+Dr. Davidson is board certified in American Board Of Internal Medicine.

 JH Health Care & Surgery Center – White Marsh

 Mark Phillips, MD PhD, practices family medicine at Johns Hopkins Community Physicians White Marsh.
 He received his medical degree from University of Maryland School of Medicine, and completed his residency in Family Medicine at University of Maryland Medical Center.
 Dr. Phillips is rated as an Experienced provider by MediFind in the treatment of Vertigo.
-His top areas of expertise are Glucocorticoid-Remediable Aldosteronism, Hypertension, Familial Hypertension, and Maturity Onset Diabetes of the Young.
+His clinical expertise encompasses Glucocorticoid-Remediable Aldosteronism, Hypertension, Familial Hypertension, and Maturity Onset Diabetes of the Young.
+Dr. Phillips is board certified in American Board Of Family Medicine.

 Office

-Mohammad Rahnama is a primary care provider, practicing in Internal Medicine in Parkville, Maryland.
-Dr. Rahnama is rated as an Advanced provider by MediFind in the treatment of Vertigo.
-His top areas of expertise are High Cholesterol, Familial Combined Hyperlipidemia, Xanthoma, and Cirrhosis.
+Adam Faill is a primary care provider, practicing in Internal Medicine in Nottingham, Maryland.
+Dr. Faill is rated as an Advanced provider by MediFind in the treatment of Vertigo.
+He is also highly rated in 34 other conditions, according to our data.
+His clinical expertise encompasses Acute Cystitis, Bronchitis, Atypical Pneumonia, and Hospital-Acquired Pneumonia.

 Office